MicrosoftDocs/windows-itpro-docs/windows/client-management/copilot-overview.md

 - [Configure the chat provider platform that Copilot in Windows uses](#configure-the-chat-provider-platform-that-copilot-in-windows-uses)
 - [Other settings that might affect Copilot in Windows and its underlying chat provider](#other-settings-that-might-affect-copilot-in-windows-and-its-underlying-chat-provider)

-Organizations that aren't ready to use Copilot in Windows can disable it until they're ready by using either of the following permanent controls:
+Organizations that aren't ready to use Copilot in Windows can disable it until they're ready by using the following policy:

 - **CSP**: ./User/Vendor/MSFT/WindowsAI/[TurnOffWindowsCopilot](/windows/client-management/mdm/policy-csp-windowsai#turnoffwindowscopilot)
 - **Group Policy**: User Configuration\Administrative Templates\Windows Components\Windows Copilot\\**Turn off Windows Copilot**

 ## Other settings that might affect Copilot in Windows and its underlying chat provider

 Copilot in Windows and [Bing Chat in the Microsoft Edge sidebar](https://www.microsoft.com/edge/features/bing-chat), can share the same underlying chat provider platform.
 This also means that some settings that affect Bing Chat, Bing Chat Enterprise, and Bing Chat in the Microsoft Edge sidebar can also affect Copilot in Windows.
-The following common settings might affect Copilot in Windows and its underlying chat provider:
+The following common settings may affect Copilot in Windows and its underlying chat provider:

 **Bing SafeSearch settings**: